machitgarha/Json/README.md

 This repository should be considered of a showcase of what I've done.
 Feel free to switch to the branch `develop`, and guess what version 2.0.0 would look like, and think how it could ever solve a single problem.

+An alternative to this library would be [Webmozart Json](https://github.com/webmozart/json).

 ## What's it?

 A component for your JSON data.
 Huh!
 Just that?
 No!
 Continue reading.